aliyun/aliyun_assist_client/README.md

-# Aliyun Assist
+Aliyun Assist

-Aliyun assist can help you automatically perform tasks on your vms easy, for example: you can use the aliyun assist executive bat/powershell operation script on a running instance of Windows, and Shell script on Linux.
+Aliyun assist is a platform that makes your applications easier to deploy, for example, you can execute bat/powershell script on a running instance of Windows, and Shell script on Linux.

-Basic Concept:
+### Basic Concept:
-  Command：Specific operations that need to be executed in an instance, such as a specific shell script.
+-   Command：Specific operations that need to be executed in instance, such as a specific shell script.
-  Invocation：Select some target instances to execute a command.
+-   Invocation：Select some target instances to execute a command.
-  Timed Invocation：When you create a task, you can specify the execution sequence/cycle of the task.
+-   Timed Invocation：When you create a task, you can specify the cronat expression of the task.

-For example, you can create a Command using aliyun openapi, and then dispatch some vms belong to you to run the Command, last you can check the task result.
+For example, you can create a command using aliyun openapi, then select some virtual machines to execute the command, and last you can get the task result.

 ### Verify Requirements:

-windows Server 2008/2012/2016
+-   Windows Server 2008/2012/2016
-Ubuntu
+-   Ubuntu
-CentOS
+-   CentOS
-Debian
+-   Debian
-RedHat
+-   RedHat
-SUSE Linux Enterprise Server
+-   SUSE Linux Enterprise Server
-OpenSUSE
+-   OpenSUSE
-Aliyun Linux
+-   Aliyun Linux
-FreeBSD
+-   FreeBSD
-CoreOS
+-   CoreOS

 ### Setup:

-If your vm has not install yet, please：
+If aliyun assist is not install yet, please downlaod first：

 Windows：
 run as administrator：
     http://repository-iso.oss-cn-beijing.aliyuncs.com/download/aliyun_agent_setup.exe